HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/creating_items/creating_workflow/wcm_dev_workflows_creating_workflowitem_props.md

     1. You must also select the workflow stage that the item is returned to when the project is published.

+        !!! important
-        **Important:** An item has a status of "published" when the project is published regardless of the workflow stage that is selected here, even if the selected workflow stage does not use a publish action or if the selected workflow stage precedes or follows a workflow stage that contains a publish action.
+            An item has a status of "published" when the project is published regardless of the workflow stage that is selected here, even if the selected workflow stage does not use a publish action or if the selected workflow stage precedes or follows a workflow stage that contains a publish action.